ricaguilar/sql-projects/README.md

 # sql-projects
-SQL projects with MySQL and Postgres
+SQL projects with MySQL and SQL Server